Fibro Parenting: Chores for Kids?

 • Younger kids: $2 each per week

 The entire amount is not given to the kids.
 We keep track of their money by using Google Spreadsheets.
-Each week they track their allowance putting 25% in their savings column and the rest in their spending account.
-This not only teaches them how to use the program, but it also shows them their money adding up.
+They track their allowance each week, putting 25% in their savings column and the rest in their spending account.
+This not only teaches them how to use the program but also shows them how much money they are adding up.
 My husband and/or I take the kids shopping the first weekend of each month to spend their allowance.
-Sometimes they spend it and sometimes they don’t if they are saving up for a particular toy.
+Sometimes, they spend it, and sometimes they don’t if they are saving up for a particular toy.

 Effects of the Chores and Allowance

-Now that the kids see their money coming and going once a month, they have more appreciation for the items they buy.
-They are more hesitant to trade their toys with friends and they take better care of what they do have.
-It also teaches them how to save up for something they really want rather than asking for this and that constantly.
-I’m not saying they don’t ever do it because they are still kids.
+Now that the kids see their money coming and going once a month, they appreciate the items they buy more.
+They are less hesitant to trade their toys with friends, and they take better care of what they do have.
+It also teaches them how to save up for something they really want rather than constantly asking for this and that.
+I’m not saying they never do it because they are still kids.

-Since enacting this form of chores for our kids in September 2016 (which replaced our chore charts – link), there is far less arguing and complaining about chores.
+Since enacting this form of chores for our kids in September 2016 (which replaced our chore charts), there has been far less arguing and complaining about chores.
 It took about two weeks or so to become adjusted to the teamwork and alternating chores, but it was minimal adjusting.
-They prefer having a buddy to help and more chores get accomplished.
+They prefer having a buddy to help, and more chores get accomplished.
 It’s a win-win situation.

-By having their chores separated and enforced, this gives me fewer chores.
+Having their chores separated and enforced gives me fewer chores.
 Now, that doesn’t mean I spend less time doing chores.
-I still spend time doing my chores, but it’s more manageable having a few chores rather than four times that many!
+I still spend time doing my tasks, but it’s more manageable having a few chores rather than four times that many!

 Here is how I manage my chores without aggravating my symptoms and causing a flare.